 With your horse waiting, groomed, saddled up, and ready to ride, you'll want to get going.
 But don't rush things: It's important to understand how to mount your horse and once you're up there how to sit correctly in the saddle as you ride.

 When you first begin riding, you will feel awkward and unbalanced.
 You may feel unable to make all your body parts do all the things they are supposed to at the same time.
 You may be using muscles not familiar with the job you are asking, and have difficulty remembering all you are supposed to do.
 The key is practice.

 Walk, Halt, and Turn

-- How to Turn - Direct Rein: Most English riders will learn to use a direct rein to turn their horses.
+- How to turn (English): Most English riders will learn to use a direct rein to turn their horses.

-- How to Turn - Neck Rein: Most Western riders will likely learn to neck rein.
+- How to turn (Western): Most Western riders will likely learn to neck rein.

 As your confidence and skill increase, it is time to learn to ride at faster paces.
 Challenge yourself, but never feel rushed.
 Learning to ride is supposed to be fun, not scary.